 Verbier is very big, very extreme and very scenic.
-This Swiss ski resort, part of Les 4 Vallées in Switzerland offers 412 kilometers of runs and 92 lifts on one ski pass, including the ski resorts of Verbier, La Tzoumaz, Bruson, Nendaz, Veysonnaz and Thyon.
+This Swiss ski resort, part of Les 4 Vallées in Switzerland, offers 412 kilometers of runs and 72 lifts on one ski pass, including the ski resorts of Verbier, La Tzoumaz, Bruson, Nendaz, Veysonnaz and Thyon/Les Collons.
 For a ski family, there is so much terrain, so many glorious high elevation peaks, and a vast efficient lift system.
-A family ski trip to Verbier and the 4 Vallees is best saved until your children are expert skiers, since they will want to ski Mont Fort (the highest peak at 10,925′) and Mont Gelé where the terrain is expert only – non groomed and steep.
+A family ski trip to Verbier and the 4 Vallees is best saved until your children are expert skiers, since they will want to ski Mont Fort (the highest peak at 10,925′) and Mont Gelé where the terrain is expert only.
+No “prepared pistes” (aka no grooming) and steep.

 Verbier has stunning scenery and equally breathtaking extreme terrain to match.
-Verbier resort can get busy during peak holidays, but with 38 lifts and over 124 prepared trail plus loads of off-piste skiing, there is always somewhere new and fresh to ski.
-And that doesn’t include the five other villages and ski areas that are interconnected with Verbier.
+Verbier resort can get busy during peak holidays, but with all of those lifts, miles of prepared trails plus nearly limitless off-piste skiing, there is always somewhere new and fresh to ski.
+And that doesn’t include the six other villages and ski areas that are interconnected with Verbier.
 See our Verbier Ski Photos and Verbier Ski Videos.

 Verbier’s St Bernard dogs that pose for pictures at the top of the major lifts are uber popular with kids.
 Parents be warned, these are for sale photos, not just for fun.
-Everyone loves the panorama (and family photo opportunity) at the summit of Mont Fort Glacier with incredible vistas of the Matterhorn, the Dom, and Mont Blanc to namedrop just a few of the biggest Alps.
-From Mont Fort summit, you can see Verbier’s speed ski track that plummets straight down the steep face, this is where top speed skiers race each year trying to beat the world speed ski record – which currently stands at 251 at Les Arc in France, top speed here to date is 219 kph.
-If you are an expert skier, we suggest you ski more slowly down the marked trail section – otherwise plan to download the Mont Fort tram.
+Everyone loves the panorama (and family photo opp) at the 3330 meter summit of Mont Fort Glacier, hike up to the viewing platform for incredible vistas of the Matterhorn, the Dom, and Mont Blanc -namedropping a few of the biggest Alps.

 Verbier offers an excellent ski school, and guide services which are highly recommended if you are going to go off-piste and explore the uncontrolled, unmarked terrain that is available (and tempting) all over this ski resort.
 Park skiers and snowboarders will find Verbier’s Swatch terrain park with jumps, rails and a Swatch air bag highly entertaining.

-Verbier makes many skiers’ Top Swiss Ski Resort List.
-Verbier has it all – vast serious terrain, great snow given its high elevation, extraordinary scenery, and a ski town full of distractions from shopping and dining to very lively après ski (but that’s another story…and this is a family ski site).
+Verbier makes our Top Swiss Ski Resort List.
+Verbier has it all – vast serious terrain, great snow given its high elevation, extraordinary scenery, kids snow parks, wonderful on mountain chalets for lunch, and a ski town full of distractions from shopping and dining to very lively après ski (but that’s another story…and this is a family ski site).

 Travel to Verbier: Fly into Geneva or Zurich.
 Geneva is closer.
-Take a Train to Martigney then the St Bernard Express Train to Le Chable, then a Bus or Gondola (lift ticket required) to Verbier.
+Take a Train to Martigny to the St Bernard Express Train to Le Chable, then a Bus, Taxi or Gondola (lift ticket required) to Verbier.